aymenfurter/InsightGPT/README.md

 * Specify what entities to extract through the settings.
 * Start analysis through the network view.

-## Screenshots
+## InsightGPT in action

-Here's the example of InsightGPT in action, analyzing UFO sightings reports from [The National Archives](https://www.nationalarchives.gov.uk/ufos/):
+Here you can see InsightGPT in action, analyzing UFO sightings reports from [The National Archives](https://www.nationalarchives.gov.uk/ufos/):

 ![Screenshot 1](intro.gif)